NREL/PVDegradationTools/README.md

 ===============

-If you suspect that you may have discovered a bug or if you'd like to change something about CF-MFA, then please make an issue on our [GitHub issues page](hhttps://github.com/NREL/PVDegradationTools/issues).
+If you suspect that you may have discovered a bug or if you'd like to change something about PVDegradationTools, then please make an issue on our [GitHub issues page](hhttps://github.com/NREL/PVDegradationTools/issues).